We can’t change the lives of girls without YOU!

 We've got in-depth workshops to help you make the Girl Scout experience safe and fun.
 Check out the Troop Leader Progression to learn what workshops need to be taken when or review our Adult Guide to Learning Opportunities to find the right events for you!

 Hit the ground running with this fun and informational online training.
-Complete the Getting Started Online Modules.
+Complete the New Leader's Learning Path in gsLearn.

 • Jump into Journeys